Get Help Now

 Response from the owner

-Hi Jody, thank you for bringing this to our attention.
+Hi, this is Kelly on behalf of Hillcrest Medical Center.
+Thank you for bringing this to our attention.
 We want to connect with you to learn more.
 Please contact us at socialmedia@ardenthealth.com with your full name, phone contact information, patient name, and any additional details regarding your experience.
-Please include Hillcrest Medical Center in the subject line of the email.
-Thank you. - Lori
+Please include the name of the facility and/or provider you visited in the subject line of the email.
+Thank you.

 Response from the owner